 Epoxy coating is a type of resin that sets permanently with the application of heat, known as thermosetting.
 It’s made of equal parts epoxide resin and polyamine hardener.
 Mixing those two parts creates an exothermic reaction that starts the curing process.
 This is what causes the epoxy coating to form a strong, durable bond with the garage floor.

-Customers often ask us if epoxy is a type of paint.
+People often ask us if epoxy is a type of paint.
 It is not.
 You can find paints with epoxy in them, usually around 1 percent.
 However, they don’t have anywhere near the strength or durability of an epoxy coating.

 An Epoxy Garage Floor Coating Is Strong and Durable